 This recipe is also perfect if you’ve got some leftover canned pumpkin to use up.

-INGREDIENTS FOR PUMPKIN ENERGY BITES
+INGREDIENTS YOU’LL NEED FOR THESE ENERGY BITES

 The great thing about energy bites is that they are made with simple pantry ingredients that you can swap out according to what you have on hand.